casett/LandCrabMicrobiomes/README.md

 #  TBD - The role of the microbiome in sea-to-land transitions in crabs

-## by Cassie Ettinger, Victoria Watson-Zink, Laeitita Wilkins et al.
+## by Cassie Ettinger, Victoria Watson-Zink, Laetitia Wilkins et al.

 ### To cite this work or code